Maycroft Lloyd Loom FAQs

 We have 13 standard Lloyd Loom colour options, but for a small surcharge you can have any paint colour from any paint supplier.
 Call us to learn more.

 2. What fabrics can I choose from?

-There are fabric ranges in 3 price bands – A,B & C which can be seen on the website, but if you wish to supply your own fabric then that is not a problem.
+There are fabric 27 different fabric options to choose from (see our sample request page) but if you wish to supply your own fabric then that is not a problem.